Are we looking at the next big move in Mondelez International Inc. (MDLZ)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Mondelez International Inc. (MDLZ) is a “Overweight”.
 27 analysts offering their recommendations for the stock have an average rating of 2.00, where 6 rate it as a Hold and 4 think it is a “Overweight”.
 17 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Mondelez International Inc. is expected to release its quarterly report on 05/02/2023.The EPS is expected to grow by 23.40% this year.
+Mondelez International Inc. is expected to release its quarterly report on 05/02/2023.The EPS is expected to shrink by -35.50% this year.

 Mondelez International Inc. (MDLZ) Top Institutional Holders